MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-border-connectivity.md

 ![BGP routing](media/azure-stack-border-connectivity/bgp-routing.png)

 ## Static routing
 Static routing requires additional configuration to the border devices.
 It requires more manual intervention and management as well as thorough analysis before any change.
 Issues caused by a configuration error may take more time to rollback depending on the changes made.
-We don't recommended this routing method, but it's supported.
+We don't recommend this routing method, but it's supported.

 To integrate Azure Stack into your networking environment using static routing, all four physical links between the border and the TOR device must be connected.
 High availability can't be guaranteed because of how static routing works.